OneTrick475/JsonParser/Json/readme.txt

 The project can function both as a library and a cli but is built with the intention of it working like a library.
 The cli is just for easier testing and to implement the command pattern.
 Trying to break the cli with invalid input might cause undefined behaviour.
 Trying to break the functions with invalid arguments will cause a proper exception to be thrown.
-The exception will have a messege containing information about the error.
+The exception will have a message containing information about the error.

 The reason there is no validate function is because validation is done at the same time as reading from the file, meaning that the parse function will throw an exception if the file is not valid